Stay tuned for deadlines for the next round of applications for the 2015-2016 Grant Year

 FURTHER APPLICATION INSTRUCTIONS

-Applications must be submitted electronically to the CHRTP Administrator, Ashley Cannon.
+Applications must be submitted electronically to the CHRTP Administrator, Ashley Runyan.
 Successful applications must include the following:

 - A plan and rationale for research related coursework to be taken during the training period (limit one page).
 The following UCD courses, or their equivalents at other institutions, are required: CLSC 7101, Grant Writing 1; CLSC 7102, Grant Writing 2; and Colorado CFAR Research Seminar and Journal Club.
 Applicants who are planning careers in clinical or translational investigation are required to include course work in biostatistics in their training plan.